 Coming upon planet Earth, a woman named Alicia Masters was able to unlock the Silver Surfer's morality and compassion.
 He chose to stand up against Galactus along with the Fantastic Four.
 With the help of Uatu, they were able to obtain a weapon of incredible power known as the Ultimate Nullifier.
 Standing defeated, Galactus decided to bind the Silver Surfer to Earth as punishment for his betrayal.
 No longer could he surf the vast reaches of space.
 He spent several years bound to Earth.

-Having broke his promise, Galactus returned to Zenn-La, where in a rare moment offered it's inhabitants 24 hours to leave the planet.
+Having broken his promise, Galactus returned to Zenn-La, where in a rare moment offered it's inhabitants 24 hours to leave the planet.
 Galactus consumed Zenn-La's biospheric energies, leaving the planet a dead husk.

 Galactus continued to feed upon worlds and created other heralds to assist him.
 It is Galactus' belief that he is beyond the scope of being good or evil.
 He truly believes that he serves a purpose in the universe and will eventually give more back than he has taken.